How to build a computer: A beginners guide to a new PC

 As for the motherboard options, we recommend buying something that offers potential room for future upgrades too.
 Remember, a motherboard is the backbone of your PC as it holds all the components together.
 It’s best if you don’t skimp on this component because the choice of motherboard will also influence a few other aspects of your PC including the size of your PC case, storage options, number of ports, and more.

-We think the ASUS ROG Strix X570-E Gaming is a solid option for an AMD-based build whereas the ASUS ROG Strix Z590-E Gaming is our pick for the Intel-based builds.
-Yes, you need different motherboards for Intel and AMD CPUs, so pick your poison.
+We think the ASUS ROG Strix X570-E Gaming is a solid option for an AMD-based build whereas the ASUS TUF Gaming Z690-Plus WiFi D4 is our pick for Intel-based builds.
+It’s worth pointing out that the Z690 motherboard can only be used with Intel’s new 12th gen Alder Lake processors.
+Also, you need different motherboards for Intel and AMD CPUs, so pick your poison.
 Both of these motherboards are ATX units with a ton of expansion slots and ports for your build.
 Not to mention, they also leave headroom for future upgrades.
 You can buy these motherboards from the links below.

 We suggest you check our collection of the best motherboards to find all the available options including the budget and the compact ones for your SFF build.